How to File a Company Tax Return

 Filing a company tax return is a legal obligation for directors of limited companies.
-In order to file, you must first calculate how much tax is due to be paid from the profits earned over the last accounting period (the timeframe a company stipulates it will report on for corporation tax purposes).
+In order to file, you must first calculate how much corporation tax is due to be paid from the profits earned over the last accounting period (the timeframe a company stipulates it will report on for corporation tax purposes).
 To file the company tax return, you must complete the CT600 form, provide a copy of the calculations (referred to also as computation) and a full profit and loss report from the company’s annual accounts.

 How to fill in the CT600 form